Ameer Faisal Alavi: Family

 Maj Gen Alavi has two daughters who live in with their mother but at the time of his death they were both in USA.
-His sister Nadira Naipaul is a former journalist and married to noted British-Trinidadian novelist and Nobel laureate V. S. Naipaul At the time of his death he was living with his wife in Bahria Town, Rawalpindi.
+His sister Nadira Naipaul is a former journalist and widow of British-Trinidadian novelist and Nobel laureate V. S. Naipaul.
+At the time of his death, Alavi was living with his wife in Bahria Town, Rawalpindi.

 Commander SSG and forced retirement

 Alavi was promoted to major general in January 2003 and assigned as the first General Officer Commanding (GOC) of Special Service Group (SSG).
 This post was upgraded from brigadier-general to major-general level post.
 He was also the first Pakistan Army officer who captained the Armed Forces Skydiving Team (AFST) as a General Officer on 23 March 2005.
-While serving as the chief of Special Service Group, Major General Alavi spearheaded an operation against the Taliban in Pakistan's North-West Frontier Province, the first-ever Army operation in North Waziristan in 2004.
+While serving as the SSG GOC, Major General Alavi spearheaded an operation against the Taliban in Pakistan's North-West Frontier Province, the first-ever Army operation in North Waziristan in 2004.

 In August 2005, however, he was sacked by General Pervez Musharraf from his post as head of Pakistan's Special Service Group (SSG), for "conduct unbecoming."
 Carey Schofield, writing for the British newspaper The Sunday Times, reported that there was a plot by Major General Faisal Alavi's enemies using an affair with a divorced Pakistani woman to discredit him.
 While having a conversation with his colleagues he was challenged on the issue, Faisal Alavi made a remark considered disrespectful to General Pervez Musharraf, then the president.
 Some of his enemies played the recording of this conversation to General Musharraf and Faisal Alavi was sacked.